 These three terms are often used interchangeably, but they refer to specific kinds of technology.

-• Deep learning is a kind of machine learning that uses a comprehensive neural network for machine self-improvement and decision-making.
+- Deep learning is a kind of machine learning that uses a comprehensive neural network for machine self-improvement and decision-making.
 The development of this neural network involves feeding the program with a high volume of data to train it for its intended purpose.
-For example, a chatbot A.I. will go through thousands of customer call recordings to learn how to respond to certain statements and address customer concerns.
+For example, a chatbot AI, like Talkie AI Girlfriend, will go through thousands of customer call recordings to learn how to respond to certain statements and address customer concerns.

 The pros and cons of deep learning